Rebin Sulaka: Radnički Niš

-Recently arrived at Radnički Niš, coach Milorad Kosanović expressed to the club management Sulaka to be his main desire to reinforce the defense, so the Serbian club signed him on August 30, 2019, a day before the closing of the transfer-window in Serbia and most of Europe.
+Recently arrived at Radnički Niš, coach Milorad Kosanović expressed to the club management Sulaka to be his main desire to reinforce the defense, so the Serbian club signed him on 30 August 2019, a day before the closing of the transfer-window in Serbia and most of Europe.

 Levski Sofia

 In January 2021 Sulaka signed a six-month deal with Levski Sofia.
 In the spring of 2021 he left the club, which was experiencing financial troubles.

+FC Seoul

+On 21 February 2024, Sulaka joined FC Seoul of South Korean K League 1.
+He played in three matches during the season before coming to a mutual agreement with the club to terminate the contract in June.

+Schaffhausen

+On 9 September 2024, Sulaka signed with Schaffhausen in Switzerland.

 International career

-On 12 June 2015, Rebin played his first game for the Iraq national team against Japan in Yokohama, the match ended in a 4–0 defeat.
-Rebin was present in the final rounds of Iraq's 2018 world cup qualifying campaign, in which Iraq failed to qualify to the world cup.
+On 12 June 2015, Rebin played his first game for the Iraq national team against Japan in Yokohama where the match ended in a 4–0 defeat.
+Rebin was present in the final rounds of Iraq's 2018 FIFA World Cup qualifying campaign, in which Iraq failed to qualify to the final tournament.
 In 2019, he was chosen in the Iraqi squad for the 2019 AFC Asian Cup.

 On 20 February 2022, Rebin announced his retirement from international football for personal reasons.
+However, he announced a reversal of his retirement on 16 August 2023.
+In December 2023, he was named in the Iraqi squad for the 2023 AFC Asian Cup in Qatar where he scored his first international goal against Vietnam on 24 January 2024.